Preethi-Hatui/Alarm-Clock-Web-App/README.md

-Alarm Clock Web App
+# Alarm Clock Web App

 A sleek and modern alarm clock web app with a glassmorphic design.
 The app features a dynamic time display, mini clocks with rotating hands, and customizable alarms.
 Users can set, manage, stop, or snooze alarms, and the app plays a sound when an alarm is triggered.
 All of this is accompanied by smooth animations and a visually appealing blurred glass effect for an immersive experience.

-Features:
+## Features

-Dynamic Clock: Real-time display of current time.
+- **Dynamic Clock:** Real-time display of current time.

-Mini Clocks: Multiple mini clocks with rotating hands.
+- **Mini Clocks:** Multiple mini clocks with rotating hands.

-Alarm Functionality: Set, manage, stop, or snooze alarms.
+- **Alarm Functionality:** Set, manage, stop, or snooze alarms.

-Glassmorphic Design: Modern, blurred glass effect for an immersive UI.
+- **Glassmorphic Design:** Modern, blurred glass effect for an immersive UI.

-Smooth Animations: Smooth transitions and interactions.
+- **Smooth Animations:** Smooth transitions and interactions.

-Technologies Used:
+## Technologies Used

-HTML
+- HTML

-CSS (Glassmorphism, Animations)
+- CSS (Glassmorphism, Animations)

-JavaScript
+- JavaScript

-How to Use:
+## How to Use

-Set an alarm by selecting the hour, minute, and AM/PM.
+1. Set an alarm by selecting the hour, minute, and AM/PM.

-Add the alarm and manage it from the list.
+2. Add the alarm and manage it from the list.

-Triggered alarms can be stopped or snoozed.
+3. When an alarm triggers, you can stop or snooze it.

 Main Page View: The initial view of the alarm clock web app with the dynamic clock and interface.